sikram99/chatbot/README.md

 # EV Charging Station Finder – Backend Module 🔌

-This Python module helps find the **closest available EV charging station** based on the user’s current location using **TomTom APIs**.
+This Python module helps find the **closest available EV charging station** based on the user’s current location using **TomTom APIs**. and returns the

+- Location
+- Address
+- Distance
+- ETA
+- Navigation Details

+For the charging station
+Optionally it can also return the raw data received which can be used for further processing

 ---